DariusChandra/grpc-gateway-experiment/README.md

 ```

 Generate using buf
-1. at service directory, do `buf mod update` `buf build`
+1. at proto directory, do `buf mod update` `buf build`
-2. at root directory, do `buf generate service`
+2. at root directory, do `buf generate proto`